randsleadershipslack/documents-and-resources/deleting-content.md

 # In Brief

 * Admins may delete messages that violate the Code of Conduct
-* The authors of those messages will be notified and may be given a chance to modify the message themselves.
+* In non-heinous cases, the authors of those messages will be notified and may be given a chance to modify the message themselves.

 # What, When, and How